Certified Public Accountant Act

 4. Any one of the first six subparagraphs under paragraph 1 of Article 6 applies, and the competent authority has voided or revoked the CPA's certified public accountant certificate.

-5. The CPA has been suspended from practice pursuant to the provisions of paragraph 2 of the preceding article, and one year has passed without him or her being reinstated for practice.
+5. The CPA has been suspended from practice pursuant to the provisions of paragraph 2 of the preceding article, and one year has passed without them being reinstated for practice.

-6. The CPA was a citizen of the ROC, but has lost his or her ROC citizenship.
+6. The CPA was a citizen of the ROC, but has lost their ROC citizenship.

-If the registration of a CPA has been voided or revoked pursuant to the provisions of any of subparagraphs 2 through 6 of the preceding paragraph, he or she may still apply for practice registration under the provisions of this Act once the cause ceases to exist.
+If the registration of a CPA has been voided or revoked pursuant to the provisions of any of subparagraphs 2 through 6 of the preceding paragraph, they may still apply for practice registration under the provisions of this Act once the cause ceases to exist.

 Chapter 3 CPA Firms